 Money Market vs. Savings Account

-A money market account (MMA) is a bank account that typically pays a higher interest rate than checking and many savings accounts (for which the average interest rate is currently less than .50 percent).
+A money market account (MMA) is a bank account that typically pays a higher interest rate than checking and many savings accounts (for which the average interest rate is currently .09 percent).
 MMAs have check-writing abilities, as well as ATM or debit cards; and, like savings accounts, federal regulations restrict you to no more than six withdrawals per month.
 There’s usually a higher minimum balance requirement for MMAs compared to savings accounts.

 Passive vs. Active Funds